Centaurea diffusa: Biological control

 Biological control involves the introduction of organisms, usually natural competitors of the invasive species, into the invaded environment in order to control the invasive species.
 Since 1970, 12 insects have been released to control diffuse knapweed.
 Of these 12, 10 have become established, and 4 are widely established (Urophora affinis and Urophora quadrifasciata, the root boring beetle, Sphenoptera jugoslavica, and the weevil Larinus minutus).
 Research based on simulation models have shown that for biocontrol agents to be effective, they must kill their host, otherwise plants can compensate by having increased seedling survival.

-Some of the more commonly utilized biocontrol agents are:

-Lesser knapweed flower weevil (Larinus minutus).
-Individuals of this species lay their eggs on the seed heads of both diffuse and spotted knapweed.
+Some of the more commonly utilized biocontrol agents are the Lesser knapweed flower weevil and the Knapweed root weevil.
+Individuals of these species lay their eggs on the seed heads of both diffuse and spotted knapweed.
 When the larvae emerge from the eggs, they feed upon the seeds of their host plant.
 As the females of this species can create from 28 to 130 eggs and each larva can consume an entire seed head, an adequate population of Larinus minutus can devastate entire stands of knapweed.
 The adult weevils feed upon the stems, branches, leaves and undeveloped flower buds.
 It is native to Greece and is now found in Montana, Washington, Idaho and Oregon.

-Knapweed root weevil (Cyphocleonus achates).
-Knapweed root weevils lay approximately 50 to 70 eggs on either diffuse or spotted knapweed.
-As the name suggests, the larvae produced burrow into the root where they metamorphose into adult form.
-At this point, they will tunnel through the root to the surface where they will feed on the leaves of knapweed plants.
-It is native to Austria, Greece, Hungary and Romania and has been introduced to Idaho, Montana, Washington and Oregon.

-Yellow-winged knapweed root moth (Agapeta zoegana).
-This moth with root-mining larvae attacks diffuse and spotted knapweed in parts of the United States where it was introduced to control these plants.

-Two species of Tephritid flies Urophora affinis and Urophora quadrifasciata.
-Females lay their eggs on flower buds and larvae form galls on the flower head.
+Insects are also used for biocontrol, such as the Yellow-winged knapweed root moth (Agapeta zoegana), and several species of Tephritid flies, mostly Urophora affinis and Urophora quadrifasciata.